 It’s about that time to pack up the family for a Spring Break getaway and Anderson County, Tennessee is just the place to visit.
-If you’re among the millions of Americans in the midst of working from home and online schooling, you are READY for a break!
 Let us help you plan an easy and fun spring break in Anderson County that won’t break the bank.
-Whether you are seeking adventure, a quiet getaway or simply a fun and educational trip, Anderson County is the destination for you.
+Whether you're seeking adventure, a quiet getaway or simply a fun and educational trip, Anderson County is the destination for you.

 Hit the water for some paddling or fishing!
 Anderson County is home to the ultimate waterway which is made up of Norris Lake, the Clinch River and Melton Hill Lake.
 Spring is a fantastic time to visit all three.
 With miles of calm, flat water you can enjoy paddle boarding, exploring the waterways by kayak or canoe, hydro biking and more.
 Adventures Outdoors offers lessons and a variety of rental equipment to get you comfortable and out on the water.
 You can even fish from a kayak!